JeremyLWright/JeremyLWright.github.io/content/posts/2015-07-05-property_driven_design_minmax.markdown

 ```

 This demonstrates another useful property of properties :-).
 The data passing
-through our property test is randomly generated.
-Each time the test runs we
+through our property is randomly generated, ergo each time the test runs we
-get different tests.
-Typing _make test_ multiple times is actually a useful
-thing, not just something you do to procrastinate at 4:45pm when you've found
+execute different tests.
+Typing _make test_ multiple times is actually useful, not just something you do to procrastinate at 4:45pm when you've found
 a new bug.

 Also there is something viscerally satisfying about writing a single property